Express Plus mobile apps

 You can claim your Child Care Benefit as a lump sum.
 If you choose to claim a lump sum payment, you will pay full child care fees to your child care service provider during the year, and after the end of the financial year, you can lodge a claim for the Child Care Benefit as a lump sum.

 You have two years to lodge your claim for the financial year for which you are claiming.
 Any Child Care Rebate will also be paid as a lump sum at that time.
+The two years is measured in financial years, not calendar years.

 Child Care Benefit for registered child care is paid directly to you as a lump sum when you lodge a claim and provide your child care receipts.